-Tribal Youth Program: Coordinated Tribal Assistance Solicitation (CTAS)
+Tribal Youth Program (Purpose Area 9): Coordinated Tribal Assistance Solicitation (CTAS)

 Specific objectives and required deliverables may be found in the application instructions.

 This is Purpose Area #9 of the Coordinated Tribal Assistance Solicitation (CTAS).
-Applicants may choose from 10 purpose areas and submit a single proposal.
+Applicants may choose from multiple purpose areas and submit a single proposal.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.